Bharath-2656/movie-review-app/README.md

     - `Button.jsx`: A customizable button component.
     - `MovieCard.jsx`: A component to display movie details.
     - `Rating.jsx`: A rating component with a star-based interface and toast notifications for feedback.
-  - `screens/`: Higher-level components that represent different views of the application.
+  - `screens/`: Higher-level components that represent different views/pages of the application.
     - `Home.jsx`: The home screen displaying a list of movies.
   - `service/`: Service functions to interact with the API.
     - `api.service.js`: Functions to fetch, create, update, delete, and add reviews for movies.